1922 regnal list of Ethiopia: From Kaleb to Gedajan

 Tomb of Kaleb and Gebre Meskel in Axum.

 "Dynasty of Atse (Emperor) Kaleb until Gedajan."

 Tafari's version of this list marks a break with the reign of Kaleb, though earlier Ethiopian regnal lists did not do this.
-It is possible that Tafari's list marks a break here because it considers Kaleb to be the first 'Emperor' of Ethiopia.
+Tafari's list may mark a break here, as it lists Kaleb as the first 'Emperor' of Ethiopia.
 Louis J. Morié stated that Saint Elesbaan (another name for Kaleb) was the first to claim the title of "Emperor".
 However, Henry Salt believed that Menelik I was the first to use this title.

-According to a text named Tarika Nagast, the kings from Kaleb to Dil Na'od were each the son of the previous king (omitting Israel, Gedajan and Gudit from its list of kings).
+According to a text named Tarika Nagast, the kings from Kaleb to Dil Na'od were each the son of the previous king (omitting Israel, Gedajan, and Gudit from its list of kings).
 The text quotes the list of kings from a manuscript held in the church of Debre Damo.